Vashon’s Landmarks

 Thomas and Etta McNair House in Burton

 Dated to 1890, Thomas and Etta McNair’s Queen Anne style two-story home was built in the elegant and complicated Queen Anne Style by McNair himself.
 His income earned working in Tacoma most of the week made the building project possible.
-He would go by row boat across the sound while his wife stayed home and worked on the farm and took care of the house.
+He would go by row boat across the sound while his wife stayed home, worked on the farm, and cared for the house.
 McNair was quite a builder, also erecting a number of other area structures, including a local school facility.

 Mukai Agricultural Complex in Vashon